microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Student/Challenge-07.md

 - Create an `Azure AD B2C` application in the Azure portal.
 - Optional: Allow users to authenticate with an SSO ID via an `OpenIDConnect Account` (requires an AzureAD app registration in your AzureAD tenant).
-- Make sure it works in your on Azure App Service
+- Update your application with the B2C configuration values.
   - **DO NOT** store credentials in your code or appsettings file.

 ## Success Criteria

 To complete this challenge successfully, you should be able to:

-- When a user hits the 'Sign In' link, they are redirected to login.
+- Validate that when a user hits the **Sign In** link, they are redirected to login.
-- A user can successfully authenticate, get redirected back to your application and see a personalized greeting.
+- Validate that a user can successfully authenticate, get redirected back to your application and see a personalized greeting.

 ![greeting](../images/personalized-authenticated-greeting.PNG)

-- A user can successfully add or edit a bot in the Competitor views.
+- Validate that a user can successfully add or edit a bot in the Competitor views.

 ## Learning Resources